 - Final results made public: October, 2021

 The rules of this year’s edition are simple; all software is MSX1 compatible.
-That means it should run on any MSX machine, basically.
-So, machines with just 16KB of RAM and without any hardware extensions.
+That means it should run on any MSX machine with a limit of 16KB of RAM and without any hardware extensions.
 In MSXDEV context, it is known as the “classic” category.

 All the games should be 100% compatible with this MSX configuration, which is defined as follows:

 - CPU: Zilog Z80 running at 3.58 Mhz

 In addition, it is allowed to make use of additional MSX hardware but they will not be taken into account when determining the final quality of the game by the voters.
 The goal of the contest is producing fine quality games that could be fully enjoyed in any MSX system.
 Extra hardware is just not allowed this year, just to keep it simple.

 The selected format for the games is an MSX ROM file.
 Cartridges have been the most successful media format for first generation MSX computers, and a substantial part of the best games ever produced on that platform were published in this format.
 Nowadays, this format is also interesting because it can be easily loaded into real MSX computers, using a flash cartridge, a ROM loader or a ROM converter.
 Besides, it can also be used directly on emulators.